 Mystic Education Center: Mystic Education Center is a 77 acre parcel of land with buildings totaling approximately 175,000 square feet.
-A preferred developer was selected for a mixed used development.
-Estimated construction budgets range from \$30 - \$100 million.
+Respler Homes was selected for a mixed used development.
+Estimated construction budget is \$250 million.
+This \$250 million project involving 750+ housing units, over 100,000 square feet of commercial space, 40,000 square feet of indoor recreation space, a parking garage, and new roadways and utilities.

 Groton Heights: Groton Heights is a 30,000 square foot former school building located on 2 acres adjacent to Fort Griswold.
 The property is strategically located close to I-95, New London Union Station and Electric Boat/General Dynamics.
-A preferred developer has been selected involving full rehabilitation of the building and additional building construction.
+ThayerMahan has been selected involving full rehabilitation of the building and additional building construction which will house 50 or more professional workers.